aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/reconfiguration.md

 ## Struct `NewEpochEvent`

-Event that signals consensus to start a new epoch, with new configuration information.
-This is also called a "reconfiguration event"
+Event that signals consensus to start a new epoch,<br/> with new configuration information.
+This is also called a<br/> &quot;reconfiguration event&quot;

 <pre><code>&#35;[event]<br/>struct NewEpochEvent has drop, store<br/></code></pre>